AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

   *Figure: [!UICONTROL Search for Help] in [!UICONTROL Help] menu*

-  * the error message if incorrect value is entered in [!ICONTROL Impersonate as] field under [!UICONTROL User] option and focus correctly moves to the text field (NPR-33804).
+  * the error message if incorrect value is entered in [!UICONTROL Impersonate as] field under [!UICONTROL User] option and focus correctly moves to the text field (NPR-33804).

   ![User menu in header](assets/User_aem_header.png)